 Citizens Bank doesn’t specify a minimum credit requirement, but you will need to have what the bank calls a “reasonably strong” credit history to get approved.
 There’s also a minimum income requirement of $24,000.

 If you don’t qualify on your own, you can apply with a co-signer.
 The loan terms will be based on the higher of your and your co-signer’s FICO® scores.
-If you don’t know where your credit scores range, it’s a good idea to check before applying for a loan, so that you have an idea of where you stand before applying.
+If you don’t know your credit score range, it’s a good idea to check before applying for a loan, so that you have an idea of where you stand.

 Citizens Bank dates back to 1828 (as High Street Bank), and its branch network is primarily in the northeastern United States.